Natural Bar Soap – The Mystery Revealed

 To make sure that soap is made by saponification, see if the label says one of the following:

-- Saponified plant oils
+- Saponified plant oils, sodium hydroxide.

-- Sodium ____-ate (e.g., sodium cocoate, which means saponified coconut oil)
+- Sodium ____-ate (e.g., sodium cocoate, which means saponified coconut oil).

 Unlike the traditional castile soap ingredients – olive oil, lye, and water – modern soap has more ingredients.
 Indeed, most natural bar soap consists of a combination of different oils that serve different purposes.
+Let’s discuss the following plant oils as used in soap:

 Second, coconut oil makes hard soap with rich bubbly lather.
 However, high amounts of coconut oil can be drying.